tristanbuckreis/ccldpy/README.md

 The CCLD program was originially coded in Fortran by Robert Youngs (copyright AmecFW, Inc.), then later updated by Brian Chiou during the NGA-West2 and NGA-Subduction projects (Chiou et al. 2008; Contreras et al. 2020).
 This version of CCLD replicates the originial simulation code in Python.
 Key changes to the program include the following:
 1. Updated magnitude-area scaling relationship for shallow-<em>crustal</em> type events (Leonard 2010)
 2. Added magnitude-area scaling relationship for <em>stable</em>-continental type events (Leonard 2010).
-Magnitude-aspect ratio relationship and location of hypocenter along the rupture surface relations for shallow-crustal type events are assumed.
+Magnitude-aspect ratio is assumed equal to 1.0 with same uncertainty as the relation for shallow-crustal type events.
+Shallow-crustal type relations for the position of hypocenter along the rupture surface are assumed.

 # Installation
 ```python